Libracir/UnityUtils/README.md

 ### Screen Shake
 Contains a function to trigger a screen shake effect, Duration and Strength of the shake can both be set through this function.

+### Lerp To Point
+Moves a GameObject to a given point, the amount of time taken to move there will not change depending on distance but speed will

+### Fixed Speed Lerp To Point
+Moves a GameObject to a given point, the speedt will not change depending on distance but the amount of time taken will